 - Dried Apricots- Go with organic apricots if possible.
 You may notice they’re not quite as “pretty” as non-organic dried apricots.
 Rather than being orange, they’re much darker...basically brown.
 This is because they are not treated with sulfur dioxide like conventional dried apricots.

-- Tigernut Four- This helps with binding as well and absorbs the moisture from the lime juice.
-If you don't have tigernut flour or prefer not to use it, coconut flour will likely work as well.
+- Tigernut Four- If you don't have tigernut flour or prefer not to use it, coconut flour will likely work as well though you may need slightly less of it.

 - Collagen Powder- Vital Proteins is a great brand.
 Collagen is such an easy way to sneak protein into foods because it has no flavor and such a fine texture that it just blends right in.